Eye Exams and Vision Care at James Tracey Eye Care

 What Causes Eye Allergies?

-Allergies occur when the immune system becomes hypersensitized to certain allergens — otherwise harmless substances, such as pollen or dust mites.
-When allergens are introduced to the body, histamines are released in the blood-stream, causing inflammation and swelling.
+Allergies occur when the immune system becomes hypersensitive to certain allergens, such as dust mites or pollen.
+Histamines are released into the bloodstream when allergens are introduced to the body, causing swelling and inflammation.

-Some airborne allergens that can cause eye allergies include:
+Some airborne allergens that can cause eye allergies to include: